White Curds in Baby Poop: Causes, Symptoms, And When To Worry

 Although yellow poop is common in breastfeeding babies, it should turn brown as the baby turns old.
 Yellow stool may indicate fat malabsorption and must be brought to your pediatrician’s notice (1).

 • Green poop: Once your baby starts consuming solids, the color of their poop may change depending on what they eat.
-Green baby poop signifies a diet rich in iron or iron supplements or can be due to green leafy vegetables.
+Greenish poop in infants signifies a diet rich in iron or iron supplements or can be due to green leafy vegetables.

 • Brown poop: It signifies healthy digestion with no cause of worry.